Cobatsu/Gatsby-TestOut/src/courses/Leadership and Teamwork.md

 Good leadership is essential for success in any organisation, whether private or public sector.
 Today, rapid change, in the form of a constantly changing competitive environment, innovations in technology and changing economic conditions, have led to the realisation that leadership is a skill to be developed.
 <br/><br/>
 <span style='font-size:15px;'><strong>Motivating and influencing people</strong> </span><br/><br/>
 Think about two teams carrying out the same activity.
 Their manager may ask how a series of tasks will be completed to create a product or service.
 The manager can plan how the work will be done, make sure that the teams have all the right materials, explain everyone’s tasks and deadlines, and measure progress once they get started.
-However, the two teams will almost certainly not work at the same speed, not create output of the same quality, nor show the same attitude to their work.
+However, the two teams will almost certainly not work at the same speed, not create output of the same quality, nor show the same attitude to their work.<br/><br/>"
-<br/><br/>

-<span style='font-size:18px; color:#01937C'><strong>Level 5 module listing</strong></span><br/><br/> <span style='font-size:15px;'><strong>The entrepreneurial manager</strong></span> <br/><br/>
+curriculum_2: " <span style='font-size:15px;'><strong>The entrepreneurial manager</strong></span> <br/><br/>
 What is an Entrepreneur?
 Examine the skills and qualities of entrepreneurship.<br/><br/>
 <span style='font-size:15px;'><strong>Organisation structures</strong> </span> <br/><br/>
 Why are organisations structured in the way they are?
 What determines the optimum structure and how does it differ between organisations?
 In this module, learners will look at the numerous models and theories that make up organisational structure.<br/><br/>